MariorData/chocolate_sales_data_analysis/README.md

- # 📊 Chocolate Sales Data Warehouse and Exploratory Data Analysis Project
+ # 📊 Data Warehouse and Exploratory Data Analysis (EDA) Project

-Welcome to the **Chocolate Sales Data Warehouse and Exploratory Data Analysis Project** repository! 🚀
+Welcome to the **Data Warehouse and Exploratory Data Analysis (EDA) Project** repository! 🚀